-As a student athlete, Nash attended Saginaw Valley State University from 1997-2000 on a soccer scholarship where she was a four year starter and team captain for three years.
-It was in college when Nash first began coaching as a trainer for travel youth clubs and shortly began her first head coaching positions at Frankenmuth High as the JV Girls Coach and Freeland High School as the Boys Varsity Coach.
-Despite a successful start to her coaching career she still has a passion to play soccer at the highest levels.
-After completing her BA in Sports and Fitness Management from SVSU, Nash put her coaching on hold and travelled to Asheville, NC to play Semi-Pro soccer for the Asheville Splash W-League team in 2003.
+As a student-athlete, Nash attended Saginaw Valley State University from 1997-2000 where she was a four-year starter and served as team captain for three years.
+It was in college when Nash first began coaching as a trainer for travel youth clubs and shortly began her first head coaching positions at Frankenmuth High as the JV Girls Coach and Freeland High School as the Boys Varsity Coach while earning her BA in Sports and Fitness Management from SVSU.

-Feeling led to return to Michigan, Coach Nash, headed back north and landed in Grand Rapids, MI.
-There she began a full time coaching position in 2005 as the Director of Youth Development and the Girls Academy, at the Chicago Fire Juniors - Michigan, a direct affiliate of the MLS Chicago Fire.
-While coaching for the CFJ-Michigan club, she has lead her teams to the State Cup Quarter Finals, Super Y Nationals Finals in 2008 and 2009, as well as winning her Premier divisions on numerous occasions.
-In addition to coaching at the youth level, Coach Nash was also the Assistant Coach for Davenport University in 2009-10 helping to lead the Panthers to their most successful season ever taking 3rd place in the WHAC and making post season play for the first time.
-She was also the Head Coach for the Mona Shores Varsity Girls Program where she led the team to an overall record of 12-5-1 finishing second in their conference.
+In 2005, Nash took a fulltime position as the Director of Youth Development and the Girls Academy at the Chicago Fire Juniors - Michigan, a direct affiliate of the MLS Chicago Fire.
+While coaching for the CFJ-Michigan club, she led her teams to the State Cup Quarter Finals, Super Y-League National Finals in 2008 and 2009, as well as winning her Premier divisions on numerous occasions.
+In addition to coaching at the youth level, Coach Nash was also the Assistant Coach for Davenport University in 2009-10, helping to lead the Panthers to their most successful season ever taking third place in the WHAC and making post season play for the first time in program history.
+Nash also served as the Head Coach for the Mona Shores Varsity Girls Program where she led the team to an overall record of 12-5-1 finishing second in their conference.